codeceptjs/CodeceptJS/docs/puppeteer.md

 # Robust Chrome Testing with Puppeteer

 Among all Selenium alternatives the most interesting emerging ones are tools developed around Google Chrome [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
 And the most prominent one is [Puppeteer](https://github.com/GoogleChrome/puppeteer).
 It operates over Google Chrome directly without requireing additional tools like ChromeDriver.
 So tests setup with Puppeteer can be started with npm install only.
-If want get faster and simpler to setup tests, Puppeteer would be your choice.
+If you want get faster and simpler to setup tests, Puppeteer would be your choice.

-**CodeceptJS uses Puppeteer to improve end to end testing experience.
-First: you don't need to learn syntax of new tool, as all drivers in CodeceptJS share the same API.
-Second: CodeceptJS can locate elements by XPath.**.
+CodeceptJS uses Puppeteer to improve end to end testing experience.

+1. No need to learn the syntax of a new tool, all drivers in CodeceptJS share the same API.
+2. CodeceptJS can locate elements by XPath.

 Take a look at a sample test: